DS4SD/docling-core/README.md

 Docling Core contains 3 top-level data types:

 - **DoclingDocument** for publications like books, articles, reports, or patents.
-When Docling converts an unstructured PDF document, the generated JSON follows this schema.
+The JSON that can be exported using Docling follows this schema.
   The DoclingDocument type also models the metadata that may be attached to the converted document.
   Check [DoclingDocument](docs/DoclingDocument.json) for the full JSON schema.
 - **Record** for structured database records, centered on an entity or _subject_ that is provided with a list of attributes.